Foreign Students in Public Schools

 How does the law affect F-1 students in private schools?

 Students who attend private schools or privately funded adult education or language programs are not affected by the law.
-However, if a private school student wants to transfer to a public school or a publicly funded adult education or language program, he or she must follow the requirements of Section 625 of Public Law 104-208.
+However, if a private school student wants to transfer to a public school or a publicly funded adult education or language program, the requirements of Section 625 of Public Law 104-208 apply.

 ALL / ALL /

-Can adult education programs issue I-20s if we charge full tuition?
+Can adult education programs issue I-20s if they charge full tuition?

 The law prohibits the issuance of F-1 visas to attend publicly funded adult education programs.
 Publicly funded adult education is defined as: "Education, training or English as second language programs operated by, through, or for a local public school district, system, agency or authority, regardless of whether such a program charges fees or tuition."
 Programs under this definition cannot accept students in F-1 status, even if tuition is charged.